Business Definition of “Sunsetting”

 Sunsetting is a term used in professional fields to indicate the planned cancellation or phasing out of a product, service, or policy.
 A common expression in business, technology, real estate, law and politics, sunsetting is the planned termination of an initiative, often to make way for a new alternative.

-Understanding Sunsetting
+Understanding sunsetting

 What does sunsetting mean in software?